Prakash9944/node-excersice/angular/angular-interview.md

 ### Output Decorator

     1 Output decorator pass value to child to parent and @output decorator placed on the parent component

+### NgOnchages

+    ngOnChanges is called when the input properties of a component or directive change.
+These changes occur when Angular sets or resets data-bound input properties.
+This lifecycle hook is particularly useful when a component needs to act on changes to its input properties.

+## Host Binding vs Host Listener

+    # HostBinding and HostListener are decorators in Angular that allow you to interact with the host element of a directive or component.

+    # HostBinding is used to set properties on the host element,

+    # HostListener is used to listen for events on the host element.